Warp-net/docs/developer-guide/index.md

 * WarpNet is modular: each subsystem (auth, chat, discovery, consensus) lives in its own package under `/core/`
 * WarpNet is modular: API handlers live in its own package under `/core/handlers` and `/core/middleware`
 * Check Makefile for handy commands
-* Use Docker to run local member and bootstrap nodes
+* Use Docker to run local bootstrap nodes.
+It's impossible to run a member node in Docker.
 * TURN OFF VPN!

 ---